 Payment of University Tuition & Fees

-- Billing is by the semester, and SFS will send your bill to your Columbia email address (your UNI) a few weeks prior to the beginning of the start of the term.
+- Billing is by semester, and SFS will send your bill (a/k/a term invoice) to your Columbia email address (your UNI) a few weeks prior to the beginning of the start of the term.

-- You must pay the term tuition and fees in full by the due date listed on your Estimated Term Invoice.
+- You must pay the term tuition and fees in full by the due date shown on the bill.
+A monthly payment plan is also available.

-- Columbia does not accept cash payments for tuition, fees, or housing charges.
+- SFS does not accept credit card or cash payments for tuition, fees, housing or meal plan charges that appear on bills.

 - Financial aid will appear as an anticipated credit on your bill so long as the award has been made by the time of billing and you have completed all necessary processes.
 Aid will be credited to your account shortly prior to the beginning of each semester, provided all necessary documentation has been submitted and processes completed.